ejmahler/strength_reduce/README.md

 Faster integer division and modulus operations.

 `strength_reduce` uses arithmetic strength reduction to transform divisions into multiplications and shifts.
-This yields a 5x-10x speedup for integer division and modulo operations, with a small amortized setup cost.
+When the divisor is not known at compile time, this yields a 5x-10x speedup for integer division and modulo operations, with a small amortized setup cost.

 Although this library can speed up any division or modulo operation, it's intended for hot loops like the example below, where a division is repeated hundreds of times in a loop, but the divisor remains unchanged.

 `strength_reduce` is `#![no_std]`